 This simple pose can be elevated by having the model use her hands to play with her hair or gently touch her face.
-Make sure that the hands do not resemble claws and that the over all image looks natural and unforced.
+When posing the hands of female models, make sure that the hands do not resemble claws and that the over all image looks natural and unforced.

 This refers to the model’s stance and means that she is facing the camera head-on with her feet firmly planted and several feet apart.
 It works especially well for full body frames and 3/4 crops.

-In addition to lengthening women, knowing how to emphasize and minimize natural curves for an hourglass shape is imperative.
+In addition to lengthening women, knowing how to emphasize and minimize natural curves for an hourglass shape is imperative when posing female models.
 Angling the model away from the camera is an easy way to capture the natural curves of her hips and lower back.

 To minimize curves, have the model place most of her weight on the back foot with the front foot crossed slightly in front.
 The lower part of the body can be further minimized by having the model lean forward slightly.
 A model’s curves can be enhanced by having her place most of her weight on the front leg if photographing her from the side.
 If the model is facing the camera head-on, have her “pop a hip” by placing most of her weight on one leg.

 Remember that a pose is null and void if the expression isn’t up to par.
 A good rule of thumb is to start simple and progress accordingly.
-Gentle movements from side to side and teaching the model to rock back and forth while accentuating her curves are great ways to keep the pose from feeling static and stiff.
+When posing female models, gentle movements from side to side and teaching the model to rock back and forth while accentuating her curves are great ways to keep the pose from feeling static and stiff.